The course focuses on two broad issues: understanding 16mm celluloid film

 The week will be filled with screenings, discussions, lectures, and immersion in a beautiful

-leaving early Sunday morning, July 14.
-Saturday night will be our final
+leaving Saturday, June 17th.
+Friday night will be our final

 party and screening of what we've done.